cap-js-community/websocket/README.md

   - `@ws.broadcast.content = 'none'`

-If the CRUD broadcast event is modeled as part of CDS service the annotations above are ignored for that event, and the broadcast data is filtered along the event type elements.
+If the CRUD broadcast event is modeled as part of CDS service the annotations above are ignored for that event, and the broadcast data is filtered along the event elements.
 As character `:` is not allowed in CDS service event names, character `:` is replaced by a scoped event name using character `.`.

 **Example:**